Easy Recipe for Strawberry Snow Skin Mooncake

 Ingredient Notes

-Powdered sugar – I use powdered sugar so it dissolves easily and make the batter smooth.
+Powdered sugar – Dissolves easily and makes the dough smooth.

-Fresh strawberries – Choose small strawberries if you can or cut it smaller to fit into the mooncake mold.
+Fresh strawberries – Use small strawberries, or cut larger ones into smaller pieces so they fit neatly in the mold.

 Substitutions & Variations

 STEP 1.
 Let’s first make the custard filling.
-In a mixing bowl put in milk powder, cake flour, and cornstarch (Image 1).
-Put in the eggs (Image 2).
-Whisk well (Image 3).
-Strain the mixture to get a smooth texture (Image 4).
+In a mixing bowl, combine milk powder, cake flour, and cornstarch (Image 1).
+Add in the eggs (Image 2) and whisk until smooth (Image 3).
+Strain the mixture to remove any lumps and ensure a silky texture (Image 4).

 STEP 2.
-Pour the mixture on a non-stick pan (Image 5).
-Turn on the stove for low to medium heat.
-Stir with a spatula until it thickens.
-Add in the butter (Image 6) and let the butter mix well (Image 7).
-Wrap with cling wrap (Image 8) and chill in the chiller.
+Pour the custard mixture into a non-stick pan (Image 5) and cook over low to medium heat.
+Stir constantly with a spatula until it thickens.
+Add the butter (Image 6) and stir until fully incorporated (Image 7).
+Transfer to a bowl, cover with cling wrap (Image 8), and chill in the fridge until firm.

 STEP 3.
-Roast the glutinous rice flour, rice flour, and cornstarch on a pan for 3-5 minutes (Image 9).
-Remember to keep stirring the flour.
-Transfer to a bowl.
-Pour in the milk (Image 10) and condensed milk (Image 11).
-Stir well.
-Strain to make sure the batter is smooth (Image 12).
+In a dry pan, roast the glutinous rice flour, rice flour, and cornstarch for 3–5 minutes (Image 9), stirring continuously to prevent burning.
+Transfer to a bowl and pour in the milk (Image 10) and condensed milk (Image 11).
+Mix well, then strain to ensure a smooth batter (Image 12).

 STEP 4.
-Brush some oil on the surface of a bowl (Image 13).
-Pour the mixture into the bowl (Image 14).
+Lightly brush the inside of a bowl with oil (Image 13), then pour in the batter (Image 14).
 Steam for 20 minutes (Image 15).
-After 20 minutes, use a spatula to cut the dough into smaller parts (Image 16).
+Once done, use a spatula to cut the dough into smaller chunks while it’s still warm (Image 16).

 STEP 5.
-Add in some oil into the dough (Image 17).
-You can wait until it cools down a little bit.
-Start kneading until the dough becomes smooth (Image 18).
-Divide some of the dough and add strawberry paste (Image 19).
-Knead both the white and pink dough and shape them into balls (Image 20).
+Add a little oil to the dough (Image 17).
+Once cool enough to handle, knead until smooth and elastic (Image 18).
+Separate a portion of the dough and mix it with strawberry paste for the pink color (Image 19).
+Knead both white and pink doughs until smooth and shape them into balls (Image 20).

 STEP 7.
-Wrap the strawberry with the custard and shape it like a ball (Image 25).
-Roll flat the skin with a rolling pin and put the custard in the center of the skin (Images 27, 28).
+Wrap a strawberry inside a ball of custard and roll it into a smooth sphere (Image 25).
+Flatten the dough skin with a rolling pin, place the custard ball in the center (Images 27, 28), and get ready to wrap.

 Pro Tips